Kialo requires cookies to work correctly.

 Searching for innate racial differences between patients can

-from other, more important differences (like socioeconomic status), which cause far more medical problems than race, and whose overlap with race is largely (medically) coincidental.
+and researchers from other, more important differences (like socioeconomic status), which cause far more medical problems than race, and whose overlap with race is largely (medically) coincidental.

 ' is a superior approach to race based medicine, and renders race based approaches moot.

 If the medical community takes actions which suggest that races are fundamentally different, this will validate the beliefs of white supremacists and racists.

 If it were widely known that race was used as a factor in medical treatment, it could create distrust between racial minorities and the medical community.

 Who should have the final say about a child's medical treatment - doctors or parents?